Kair0s3/Rightup/2022/Jun/Standcon/writeup.md

 And with that, we have the final puzzle piece!
 The final password for the user is `!#udamnHACKER#!`.

 Finally, entering the password reveals the `TOP-SECRET` with empty text in the textbox.
-And although, this was part of the RE process as it was found under the `Config` code, I was randomly pressing on the `<TOP-SECRET>` text and it triggered the showing of text and scrolling down, we have the flag in clear text!
+And although, I think this part was supposed to through the RE process as there was function for this in the `Config` code, but I was randomly pressing on the `<TOP-SECRET>` text and it triggered the showing of text.

+And scrolling down, we have the flag in clear text!

 ![](images/Pasted%20image%2020220619025932.png)